eric-schmidt/demo-cli-markdown-migration/README.md

 # Contentful Markdown Import Tool

+> **NOTE:** This script is a proof-of-concept and should be treated as such.
+Before deploying this script or operating on any production content, be sure to thoroughly test and ensure you understand how the key commands operate at a base level.

-A Node.js tool that fetches markdown from any public URL, validates its structure, and generates a Contentful-compatible import file. `example-space-export.json` is included so that you can automatically set up a compatible Contentful Space with the necessary content type + fields in order to test the import.
+A Node.js tool that fetches markdown from any public URL, validates its structure, and generates a Contentful-compatible import file.
+The tool features clean separation of concerns with dedicated scripts for generation, validation, and import.
+Additionally, `src/content-model.js` is included so that you can automatically set up a compatible Contentful Space with the necessary content type + fields in order to test the import.

 ## Features

+- ✅ **Clean separation of concerns**: Dedicated scripts for generation, validation, and import
+- ✅ **Organized output directory**: All generated files stored in `outputs/` directory
 - ✅ **Two interactive modes**: Quick generation or validation with error export
 - ✅ Fetch markdown from any public URL (GitHub, Contentful assets, etc.)
 - ✅ Validate markdown syntax and structure using the `marked` parser